-The Municipal Plan sets out the Town Council's long term policies and proposals to guide future land use and development within the municipality.
+The Municipal Plan sets out the Town Council's long-term policies and proposals to guide future land use and development within the municipality.
 The Plan is intended to be used by Council, Town Staff and residents to guide day-to-day decisions affecting development.
 The Plan will also guide major policy decisions with respect to capital expenditures and will form the basis of the Zoning By-law that is adopted to implement the Plan.
-Although the Plan is long term in outlook, the Plan should be reviewed every five years in accordance with provisions of the Community Planning Act.
+Although the Plan is long term in outlook, the Plan should be reviewed every five (5) years as a Municipal initiative.
 Periodic amendments to this document will be required and these must be undertaken with consultation and due process as outlined in the Community Planning Act for Plan amendment.